Welcome to Pills4cure

 What is Osteoarthritis?

-Osteoarthritis is a degenerative joint disease in which the tissues of the joints regularly degenerate.
-It is the most widespread type of arthritis and affects older people more frequently.
+Osteoarthritis is a degenerative joint disease in which the cartilage in the joints gradually breaks down.
+It is the most common type of arthritis and occurs more frequently in older adults.

 • Hands (at the fingertips as well as the base and ends of the thumbs).